Legal Studies, Paralegal Studies - Associate in Science

 Upon completion of this program, a student will be able to:

-1. Demonstrate proficiency in conducting legal research using various resources, including online databases and legal libraries.
+1. Conduct legal research using various resources, including online databases and legal libraries.
 (Legal Research Skills)

-2. Effectively draft and prepare legal documents, such as contracts, pleadings, and motions, ensuring adherence to proper legal formatting and terminology.
+2. Draft and prepare legal documents, such as contracts, pleadings, and motions, ensuring adherence to proper legal formatting and terminology.
 (Document Preparation)

-3. Exhibit a thorough understanding of court procedures and the legal system, including the substantive elements of civil and criminal law and processes, and the roles of different legal professionals.
+3. Exhibit a thorough understanding of court procedures and the legal system, including the substantive elements of constitutional, civil, and criminal law and processes, and the roles of different legal professionals.
 (Understanding of Legal Procedures)

 4. Understand ethical standards and professional responsibility in the legal profession.
 (Ethics and Professionalism)

-5. Communicate effectively, both verbally and in writing, in the legal environment.
+5. Communicate effectively, both verbally and in writing, using conventions of the legal profession.
 (Communication Skills)

 6. Apply critical thinking skills in the reading and analysis of legal materials.
 (Critical Thinking)